 Promote Your YouTube Channel

 Providing the right value in the perfect niche can only get you so far without promotion.
 Try making use of other social media platforms that have groups and communities that would benefit from your content.
 If you had a YouTube channel about making custom guitars, for example, finding music related subreddits on the message board website Reddit might be a good idea.
+Once you’ve gained some momentum, you can branch out into other marketing strategies such as embroidered clothing that promotes your channel.

 Using paid ad services on these social media platforms might be a smart investment as well.
 Most social media websites allow for advertisements so create some compelling adverts for your content via paid advertising and by posting in forums.
 Posting in forums can be a great way to get more feedback on your content as well.